-Search interest in GoPuff has been rising for years, and spiked during the pandemic lockdowns.
+Search interest in "GoPuff" has been rising for years (50% over the last 5 years), and spiked during pandemic lockdowns.

-Another growing trend among CPG brands and retailers has been making omni-channel shopping experiences.
+Another growing CPG trend is the push from brands and retailers to create omnichannel shopping experiences.

-While Sephora uses online resources to enhance -- rather than replace -- the in-store experience.
-The retailer offers in-store tablets so that people can access their online "Loves" (shopping list) on large screens inside stores.
+While Sephora uses online resources to enhance - rather than replace - the in-store experience.
+The retailer offers in-store tablets so that people can access their online "Loves" (shopping lists) on large screens inside stores.

-Companies are also taking a more omni-channel approach to their marketing.
+Consumer packaged goods companies are also taking a more omnichannel approach to their marketing.

-Skincare brand CeraVe (a division of L'Oreal) has demonstrated how powerful this can be, crediting TikTok influencer Hyram Yarbro with boosting their sales among Gen Z two years earlier than forecasted.
+Skincare brand CeraVe (a division of L'Oreal) has demonstrated how powerful this can be, crediting TikTok influencer Hyram Yarbro with boosting their sales among Gen Z two years earlier than forecast.

 And not just with big-name celebrities.
 Even "micro" and "nano" influencers, who have as few as 1,000 social media followers, are delivering results for brands.

-Searches for micro influencers have increased rapidly over the last 5 years.
+Searches for "micro influencers" have increased by 89% over the last 5 years.

-Based on a January 2019 survey by Hotwire, 47% of internet users said they'd switched products or services after a company violated their personal values.
+Almost half of internet users (47%) say they'd switched products or services after a company violated their personal values.

-Specifically, the top reasons listed were protecting the environment, lack of transparency, and climate change.
+Specifically, the top reasons for switching were protecting the environment, lack of transparency, and climate change.

-According to Nielsen, sustainable-minded consumers are expected to spend up to $150 billion on sustainable products by 2021 in the US alone.
-The company says the top-growth subcategories of the sustainable movement include vegan, cruelty free, and B corporations.
+According to Nielsen, sustainable-minded consumers were expected to spend up to $150 billion on sustainable products by the end of 2021 in the US alone.
+The company says the top-growth subcategories of the sustainable movement include vegan, cruelty-free, and B corporations.

-Search interest in cruelty-free products and companies has increased dramatically over the past 10 years.
+Search interest in "cruelty-free" products and companies has increased dramatically by over 267% during the past 10 years.

 Some companies have also seen positive results by taking a public stance without necessarily changing the way their products are made.

-Millennials spend more on self-care than any other generation before them: twice as much as Baby Boomers do.
+Millennials spend more on self-care than any other generation before them (2x more than Baby Boomers).